xlab-uiuc/acto/test_campaign.md

 We provide the scripts to run the test campaigns for each operator below.

-If you are going to run multiple test campaigns serially on one machine, you will have to do the following for a cleanup:
+If you are going to run multiple test campaigns serially on one machine, you will have to do the following between runs for a cleanup:

 ```sh
 bash scripts/teardown.sh